rasel-chowdhury1/Tech-Tips-Trick-Hub-Backend/README.md

     - `DELETE /api/posts/:postId/comments/:commentId`: Delete a comment.

 - **Payments**:
-    - `POST /api/payments/checkout`: Process payment for premium content.
+    - `POST /api/payments/checkout`: Process payment for premium content. -->

-## License:
+## Ending Message:

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+Thank you for using the **Tech Tips & Tricks** platform!
+We hope this project helps you explore and master technology with ease.
+If you have any feedback, feature requests, or issues, feel free to reach out.
+Together, we can continue to build a community where sharing knowledge and solving tech problems empowers everyone.